ShinChven/ShareMoments/how-to-delete-account.md

-# How To Delete Your Account
+# How To Delete Account

 Magic Feed requires users to log in with their Google account in order to use the dark theme function.
 Account information is stored on Firebase.